telerik/maui-docs/knowledge-base/customize-header-rad-scheduler-net-maui.md

 ## Description

 I need to modify the RadScheduler header to better suit my application's UI.
+How can I achieve the following Telerik UI for .NET MAUI Scheduler customizations?

-Specifically, I want to remove the drop-down navigation button located at the top left of the header, which opens the calendar, but retain the month text (e.g., Jun 2024).
-Additionally, I also want to center the month text within the header.
-How can I achieve these customizations, including hiding the "Available views" button located at the header's top right?
+* Remove the drop-down navigation button located at the top left of the header, which opens the calendar, but retain the month text (e.g., Jun 2024).
+* Center the month text within the header.
+* Hide the "Available views" button located at the header's top right.

 This KB article also answers the following questions:
 - How to remove the navigation button from the RadScheduler header?